krother/Python3_Basics_Tutorial/control_flow_statements.md

 Control flow means controlling, which instruction is handled next.
 In this tutorial, we cover three of Pythons control flow statements: `for`, `if` and `while`.

-## Loops with for

-The `for` loop allows you to repeat one or more instructions.
-It requires a sequence of items that the loop iterates over.
-This can be a list, a tuple, a string, a dictionary or any iterator-like object (e.g. a file).
-Some examples:

-    for i in range(3):
-        print(i)

-    for char in 'ABCD':
-        print(char)

-    for elem in [1,2,3,4]:
-        print(elem)

-### When to use for?

-* When you want to do something for all elements of a list.
-* When the number of iterations is known at the beginning.
-* Printing numbers, concatenating a list of strings.
-* Modifying all elements of a list.

 ## Conditional statements with `if`

 if statements are used to implement decisions and branching in the program.
 They must contain an `if` block, and zero or more `elif`'s and an optional `else` block: